Last Updated: February 2026

 - The process is faster

-If you’re within this window, contact the airline immediately.
+If you are within this window, contact the airline as soon as possible.

 Step 5: Contact the Right Place